5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_ANGULAR.md

 "Do you miss the good ol' Angular ?" - Two-way binding enthusiasts

-Angular is one of the first JavaScript front-end framework built with "simple reactivity" a.k.a "two-way binding" in mind.
+Angular is one of the first [[JAVASCRIPT]] front-end framework built with "simple reactivity" a.k.a "two-way binding" in mind.

 Firstly know as AngularJS, along with many success along the way, the team decided to develop a new version of Angular, which is what we have known now